Skip to content

 • lost-message to style lost messages

-• non-top-level-participant-element to style any participant after an event was declared, so its y is not 0
+• non-top-level-participant-element to style any participant created after the position has moved, so its y is not 0

-• top-level-participant-element to style any participant before any event was declared, so its y is 0
+• top-level-participant-element to style any participant created at the initial position, so its y is 0

 Advanced functionality